cpldcpu/MCPU/readme.md

 This is an old project from 2001.
 Since it still seems to be of interest to many, I migrated it to Github for easier maintenance.
 Please refer to the [original project description](https://github.com/cpldcpu/MCPU/blob/master/mcpu.pdf?raw=true) (pdf) for further information.

+### Addendum ###

+A very nice write up on this design can be found on the blog of Jean-Claude Wippler [here](https://jeelabs.org/2017/11/tfoc---a-minimal-computer/). --Nov 10th, 2018

 ### Version History ###

 * v1.0x - 2001